arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 that have the `"norm"` feature enabled.
 These values are used to score fairer if the same tokens occur repeatedly, to emphasize these documents less.

+You can also enable this option to always cache auxiliary data used for querying fields that are indexed with Geo Analyzers in memory for this specific field.
+This can improve the performance of geo-spatial queries.

 Default: the value defined by the top-level `cache` option.

 This property is available in the Enterprise Edition only.